zcanter/aframe-scatterplot/README.md

 *Do I need to normalize or scale my values?*

 No, the a-scatterplot component will do that for you programmatically.
-It is totally fine for you to leave the values at thier original readings.
+It is totally fine for you to leave the values at their original readings.

 *Where can I find example data?*